statOmics/msqrob2book/docs/01-basics.md

 )
 ```

-Formally, the function applies the follow operation on each sample $i$
+Formally, the function applies the following operation on each sample
-across all PSMs $p$:
+$i$ across all PSMs $p$:

 $$
 y_{ip}^{\text{norm}} = y_{ip} - \hat{\mu}_i